Saturday 30 September 2023

 • Avoid laser treatments at least 2-4 weeks or longer prior to or after filler.
 Consult with your provider for their specific recommendations.

-Please inform us of any changes of your health condition and medications
+Please inform us of pregnancy, breastfeeding, any other changes of your health condition and medications when booking & before starting each treatment session.

 This includes any changes of herbals, supplements, vitamins, substances, and prescribed & over-the-counter medications,